brianhoole/tasteofmanoa.github.io/index.md

 Milestone 3 was implemented as [Manoa Munchies GitHub Milestone 3](https://github.com/tasteofmanoa/manoa-munchies/milestone/3)
 ![](doc/m3-issues-page.PNG)

-Milestone 3 consisted of five issues which are all managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/3).
+Milestone 3 consisted of six issues which are all managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/3).
 ![](doc/m3-project-page.PNG)

 Nomenclature branch system: m3-(issue abbreviated)-(initials of dev working on that branch).
 Work was done in branches before committing to master, mainly pulled from master to update branches.